isomorphic-software/smartclient-docs/reference.md

 ### Description
 Valid display formats for dates.
 These strings are the names of formatters which can be passed to `DateUtil.setNormalDisplayFormat()` or `DateUtil.setShortDisplayFormat()` and will be subsequently used as default long or short formatters for date objects by SmartClient components.

-Custom formatting can also be applied by passing a [FormatString](#type-formatstring) instead of a `DateDisplayFormat` string to [DateUtil.setNormalDisplayFormat](classes/DateUtil.md#classmethod-dateutilsetnormaldisplayformat) et al. See the `FormatString` docs for details.

 Default set of valid display formats is as follows:

 ### Values